Committed to your success.

 - Food pantry locations in Pierce County.
 Provided by Emergency Food Network.

-We understand that the current public health emergency in response to COVID-19 has disrupted life, and you might be feeling anxiety or stress as you begin Spring Quarter.
+We understand that the current public health emergency in response to COVID-19 has disrupted life, and you might be feeling anxiety or stress.

 Bates Technical College is here for you.